-Global Lyme Alliance has awarded over $9 million for Lyme and tick-borne disease research to date, and our GLA-funded projects have led to unprecedented advances in such areas as prevention, diagnosis and treatment of tick-borne illnesses.
+Global Lyme Alliance has awarded over $9 million for Lyme and tick-borne disease research to date.
+GLA-funded projects have led to unprecedented advances in such areas as prevention, diagnosis and treatment of tick-borne illnesses.

 GLA has forged significant partnerships with the academic community who support research.
 Most notably, the organization partnered in 2007 with the Lyme Disease Association to fund and create the first research center for the study of persistent Lyme at Columbia University Medical Center in New York City.